The most award winning

 However, when it comes to changing standing surgical approaches in oncology, the pace is very slow.
 Take for example how long it took for surgeons to abandon the radical mastectomy in favor of the modified mastectomy or even lumpectomy (with axillary node sampling).
 Thus, despite this relatively large trial published in a first-line journal, it would be surprising to see surgeons abandon their standard approach.
 Furthermore, the results from this single institution at which the participating surgeons obviously have extensive experience in laparoscopic techniques cannot readily be translated to community practice where the experience may be limited.
 Thus, the report is of great interest.
 Hopefully, surgical oncology training programs will evolve in such a way that this methodology will be familiar to a greater number of practicing surgeons and laparoscopic procedures will be considered for patients in whom such an approach is considered appropriate.

-Dr. Ershler is an oncologist at INOVA Fairfax Hospital Cancer Center, Fairfax, VA; Director, Institute for Advanced Studies in Aging, Washington, DC.
+Dr. Ershler is Director, Institute for advanced Studies in Aging, Washington, DC.